 Facing a Terminal IllnessBeing diagnosed with an incurable rare disease can be an incredibly difficult experience.
 It may affect you physically, emotionally, and spiritually.
 It is important to learn how to deal with...reactionscomments

-5 Ways I Reduce Stress With a Rare DiseaseLiving with a rare disease can be stressful in itself.
+Thriving with a Rare Disease: 5 Personal Strategies for Stress ReductionLiving with a rare disease can be stressful in itself.
 There's the history of medical trauma, for example, from being put through the trash compactor that the U.S. calls a...reactionscomments

 Community Views: The Most Annoying Unsolicited AdviceIf you have ever expressed your feelings or concerns to a loved one about your rare disease, they may have responded with advice – and it is not always helpful...reactions1comment